Zsa Zsa Gabor: Legal and financial difficulties

 On June 14, 1989, in Beverly Hills, California, Gabor was accused of slapping the face of Beverly Hills police officer Paul Kramer when he stopped her for a traffic violation at 8551 Olympic Boulevard.
 At trial three months later, a jury convicted her of slapping Kramer.
 They also found her guilty of driving without a license and possessing an open container of alcohol—a flask of Jack Daniel's—in her $215,000 Rolls-Royce, but acquitted her of the charge of disobeying Kramer when she drove away from the traffic stop.

 On October 25, 1989, Beverly Hills Municipal Judge Charles G. Rubin sentenced Gabor to serve three days in jail, to pay fines and restitution totaling $12,937, to perform 120 hours of community service, and to undergo a psychiatric evaluation.
 On June 14, 1990, Gabor dropped her conviction appeal and agreed to serve her sentence.
-However, she refused to take part in community service and served three days in jail from July 27 to July 30, 1990.
+She refused to take part in community service and served three days in jail from July 27 to 30, 1990.

-Gabor had a long-running feud with German-born actress Elke Sommer, that began in 1984 when both appeared on Circus of the Stars, and escalated into a multimillion-dollar libel suit by 1993.
+Gabor had a long-running feud with German-born actress Elke Sommer beginning in 1984 when both appeared on Circus of the Stars, and escalating into a multimillion-dollar libel suit by 1993.
 The suit resulted in an order for Gabor and her husband to pay Sommer $3.3 million in general and punitive damages.

-On January 25, 2009, the Associated Press reported that her attorney stated that forensic accountants determined that Gabor may have lost as much as $10 million invested in Bernie Madoff's company, possibly through a third-party money manager.

 Later life and health

 On November 27, 2002, Gabor was a front seat passenger in an automobile crash on Sunset Boulevard, Los Angeles, from which she remained partially paralyzed and reliant on a wheelchair for mobility.
 She survived strokes in 2005 and 2007 and underwent surgeries.
 In 2010, she fractured her hip and underwent a successful hip replacement.

-In August 2010, Gabor was admitted to Ronald Reagan UCLA Medical Center in serious condition and received last rites from a Catholic priest.
+In August 2010, Gabor was admitted to Ronald Reagan UCLA Medical Center in serious condition and received last rites from a Catholic priest, but survived.

 In 2011, her right leg was amputated above the knee to save her life from an infection.
-She was hospitalized again in 2011 for a number of emergencies, falling into a coma.
+In 2011, she was hospitalized again for a number of emergencies, and fell into a coma.

 On February 8, 2016, two days after her 99th birthday, Gabor was rushed to hospital after suffering from breathing difficulties.
 She was diagnosed with a feeding tube-related lung infection and was scheduled to undergo surgery to have her feeding tube removed.

-In April 2016, it was reported that Prinz von Anhalt was arranging to move with Gabor to Hungary in time for her hundredth birthday in 2017, in accordance with her wishes that she return to the country and spend the rest of her life there.
+In April 2016, it was reported that Prinz von Anhalt was arranging to move with Gabor to Hungary in time for her 100th birthday in 2017, in accordance with her wishes that she return to Hungary and spend the rest of her life there.